Kernel Parameters#

 pci=bfsort

-The pci=bfsort parameter forces the kernel to use a breadth-first approach, meaning it will enumerate all devices on a bus before moving to the next bus.
-This ensures predictable device ordering which is significant for devices with persistent naming schemes like network interfaces.
-This results in performance improvement.
+Forces the kernel to enumerate all devices on a bus in a breadth-first manner before proceeding to the next bus.
+This ensures predictable device ordering, important for devices with persistent naming schemes such as network interfaces, and results in improved performance.
+Using this parameter prevents accessing an unintended GPU over the network.

 iommu=pt

-The iommu=pt setting enables IOMMU pass-through mode.
-When in pass-through mode, the adapter does not need to use DMA translation to the memory, which can improve performance.
-IOMMU is a system specific IO mapping mechanism and can be used for DMA mapping and isolation.
-This can be beneficial for virtualization and device assignment to virtual machines.
+Enables IOMMU pass-through mode, which allows the adapter to bypass DMA translation to memory, thereby improving performance.
+IOMMU is a system-specific IO mapping useful for DMA mapping and isolation, particularly in virtualization and device assignments to virtual machines.
 It is recommended to enable IOMMU support.

 intel_iommu=on

-For systems with Intel host CPUs, not needed for systems with AMD CPUs.
+Necessary for systems with Intel host CPUs; not required for systems with AMD CPUs.

 numa_balancing=disable

-The NUMA balancing feature allows the OS to scan memory and attempt to migrate to a DIMM that is logically closer to the cores accessing it.
-This causes an overhead because the OS is only estimating NUMA allocations, which may be useful if the NUMA locality access is not ideal.
+NUMA balancing allows the OS to scan memory and attempt to migrate to a DIMM logically closer to accessing cores.
+While beneficial in some scenarios, it adds overhead because the OS is only estimating NUMA allocations, which may be useful if the NUMA locality access is not ideal.

 modprobe.blacklist=amdgpu

-For some system configurations, the amdgpu driver needs to be blacklisted to avoid instances where the DCGPU may not be ready when the driver loads or if system BIOS settings have not been set optimally.
-For the system to be functional if this parameter is used, the amdgpu driver must be loaded after booting.
-Alternatively, configuring the AMD DCGPU with recommended system optimized BIOS settings, it might be possible to remove blacklisting the driver.
+For some system configurations, it is necessary to blacklist the amdgpu driver to prevent instances where the DCGPU may not be ready when the driver loads, or if the system BIOS settings are not optimally configured.
+If this parameter is used, the amdgpu driver must be loaded post-boot for the system to function properly.
+Alternatively, configuring the AMD DCGPU with recommended system-optimized BIOS settings might make it possible to remove driver blacklisting.
 However, blacklisting the driver is considered the safest option since the AMD DCGPU may not be ready during system boot if a firmware update is in progress.

 Note